Bryan-WZ-Chen/accelerometer-and-gyro-sensor/README.md

 This path may vary depends on your current Android BSP version.</br>

 Then how to push registry file?</br>

  Basically Qualcomm SEE use a json file as a sensor config file.
 Contrary to the old Qualcomm sensor architecture, there's no file like "sensor_def_qcomdev.conf" in this new architecture.
 And you may see statements like you need to register two json files for your sensor, one for the platform-specific and another for the sensor driver.
 But as for my case or maybe in this new architecture, I just need platform-specific configuration.</br>

- I will only talk about import setting on json file simply since this part is seen as proprietary of Qualcomm.
+ I will only talk about import setting on json file simply since this part is seen as proprietary of Qualcomm.</br>

-First step you can get json config file for this sensor from vendor's FAE engineer, if they don't provide you then just copy the content of arbitray json config file (please at least copy the "same" type of sensor) and create a json file at the path above then paste that content.
+First Copy the content of sensor vendor's json config file and create a json file at the path above then paste that content.

 Then you may get something like this:
 ```